Fit call

 Agree the monthly pattern, priority list, and what needs a separate scoped review.

 The exact mix depends on the agreement, the servers, and the access that makes sense.
-The goal is simple: keep the important SQL Server risks visible, handle recurring issues earlier, and make planned changes easier to prepare.
+The goal is simple: keep important SQL Server risks visible, handle recurring issues earlier, and make planned changes easier to prepare.

-Some companies only need a regular review.
+Some small companies only need a regular review.
 Others need more time around recurring issues, high availability, or planned changes.

 Final scope depends on the servers, access, urgency, and agreement.